 Duration: 9 day wilderness trek, 9 days total including travel time

-Custom Trips: Custom trips can be scheduled mid June to mid Sept.
+Custom Trips: Custom trips can be scheduled late June to early Sept.

 How Do We Get to The Gates of the Arctic?